iceignatius/ccntr/README.md

 The following codes are two examples to show how to use this library.
-We only use linked list type of container as example, beacuse the others are similarly.
+We only use linked list type of container as example, but the others are similarly.

 ### List Template